cuiqiongjie/TCGAN/README.md

 # TCGAN
-The implemention of TCGAN of our paper
+> The implemention (code, dataset, etc,.) of TCGAN of our paper.
+Some code is derived from this repository  (https://github.com/una-dinosauria/human-motion-prediction/)
+.
+All code is running on Pytorch=0.4.